 We use Onfido Limited to verify that our patients are genuine - this is a legal requirement for some of our services and is performed once only, where applicable.
 Verification will take place at your first applicable order after implementation whether you are a new or existing patient.

 By registering with us and using our service you agree as follows:

 - Onfido and/or any of their appointed agents can carry out all necessary searches, including searches of consumer credit records, in order to verify my information.

 - I confirm to the best of my knowledge having exercised all due skill and care that the information I have given is complete, true and correct.

 5. Our commitment to you

-Each of our doctors commits:
+Each of our clinicians commits to:

 a.
 Professional responsibility

-To take professional responsibility for each patient who uses the Online Doctor services to the same extent as a doctor would have responsibility when meeting a patient face to face.
+Take professional responsibility for each patient who uses the Online Doctor services to the same extent as a doctor would have responsibility when meeting a patient face to face.

 c.
 Provide identification